stevenarnold/pwgen/README.md

       Save a profile with this particular set of options.
 If the profile already exists, the `--force` flag must be used to overwrite the profile, or the program will exit with an error.
 The profile's options are defined as the profile identified by `--use-profile`, if applicable, overlaid with the command-line options provided.
     * `-up <name>` or `--use-profile <name>`
       Use the specified profile, overlaid with any command-line options that are provided.
 If the profile does not exist, a warning is printed to STDERR.
+    * `-g` or `--global`
+      Use the character class defined with the `--charset` option for all character classes, including special, initial and ending character sets.
+This flag is ignored unless `--charset` is defined.
+Note that even if this flag is used, if one or more of the secondary character sets are defined, they will override this setting.
+For example, if `--special-charset "-_."` is defined, the `initial-charset` and `ending-charset` classes will match the `charset` definition, but `special-charset` will be defined as per the command-line specification.

 >   **--charset [tag] [names] &lt;charset&gt;**: Define a character set, optionally naming it with the given tag.
 For example, your organization may limit special characters to underscore, dash and period, but allow alphanumeric characters.
 If you wished to limit your password to these characters, you could use the syntax --charset alphanumeric '_-.'
 If you define --special-charset, that value will be merged with the --charset value.
 <br /><br />